HR policies

 3 – Annual leave requests process

-Here, you should include the following information:
+Include the following information:

-4 – Company holiday year, carry over leave, and leave in advance of accrual
+4 – Company holiday year, carry-over leave, and leave in advance of accrual

 5 – Bank holidays inclusion